fajardgb/jsPsych-FreemanLab/README.md

    1. E.g: don't call a raiting trial simply 'Task1'.
 5. If you are working on a script that requires images/word_vectors, you can use your own images/words lists, and loop over them for the experiments.
    1. upload sample images to GitHub?
-6. Additinoal scripts to preprocess/clean/analyze the data would be great but not necessary at the moment :)... just something to think about!
+6. Additional scripts to preprocess/clean/analyze the data would be great but not necessary at the moment :)... just something to think about!
 7. Once done, push scripts to the github page!

 # Projects